 The Rapid DNA Act of 2017 (Public Law 115-50) was signed by the president on August 18, 2017.
 The act authorizes the FBI Director to “issue standards and procedures for the use of Rapid DNA instruments and resulting DNA analyses.”
 Now that the law is in place, the Bureau has been working toward the testing and implementation of this new technology.
 Integration into the booking process of states that are authorized to collect DNA samples at arrest, as well as the federal system, will follow.

-The FBI is currently working with the Scientific Working Group for DNA Analysis Methods (SWGDAM) and other stakeholders to develop Standards for the Operation of Rapid DNA Booking Systems by Law Enforcement Booking Agencies, the corresponding Audit Document for these standards, and the National Rapid DNA Booking Operational Procedures Manual for the FBI approval and operation of the Rapid DNA systems in booking agencies.
+The FBI worked with the Scientific Working Group for DNA Analysis Methods (SWGDAM) and other stakeholders to develop Standards for the Operation of Rapid DNA Booking Systems by Law Enforcement Booking Agencies, the corresponding Audit Document for these standards, and the National Rapid DNA Booking Operational Procedures Manual for the FBI approval and operation of the Rapid DNA systems in booking agencies.
 These standards and procedures have an effective date of September 1, 2020.
 The Bureau recognizes that National DNA Index System (NDIS) approval of the Rapid DNA Booking Systems and training of law enforcement personnel using the approved systems are integral to ensuring that Rapid DNA is used in a manner that maintains the quality and integrity of CODIS and NDIS.